mieweb/rass-api/README.md

 # rass-api
 Reference Specification & Implementation for the RASS Server

-This repository now contains a minimal Fastify-based implementation of the RASS (Retrieval Abstraction Semantic Service) API with a pluggable backend architecture.
+This repository now contains a minimal Fastify-based implementation of the RASS (Retrieval Augmented Semantic Search) API with a pluggable backend architecture.
 Two backends are included:

 1. Simulated backend (deterministic in‑memory mock)
 2. OpenSearch backend (real vector index & kNN search)